troyfontaine/image-builder-rpi64/README.md

 ## Deployment

-After that open the GitHub release of this version and fill it with relevant changes and links to resolved issues.
+After the Travis build finishes, open the GitHub release of the version you just created and fill it with relevant changes and links to resolved issues.

+## Resources
+This project uses [GHR](https://github.com/tcnksm/ghr/) to push releases from Travis to Github.

 ## License